 Why You Should Use Mulch To Keep Your Garden Soil Moist

 Always use mulch.
-Mulch keeps the soil cooler, slowing evaporation, which keeps the soil moist longer so you don’t need to water more than once a week.
+Mulch keeps the soil cooler and slows evaporation.
+This keeps the soil moist longer so you don’t need to water more than once a week.
 Mulch also prevents weeds from growing and competing with your plants for water.
-Put down a thick layer of mulch, 2 to 3 inches is ideal, in your garden.
+Put down a thick layer of mulch, 2 to 3 inches deep, in your garden.
 Place it around the plants but don’t let it touch the plants.
 Mulch piled against plants is an invitation to pests to move in.

 Knowing when and how to water your garden will ensure your garden will look and yield its best throughout the growing season.